 During the late summer of 2012, Habitat's latest new home on Superior Street in Ottawa was completed.
 Our Family Selection Committee, after much deliberation, selected the Monica Snell family to partner with Habitat.
 The Snell family accepted and are excited to be in their new home.

 Monica is shown (right) holding Tommy along with Noah and Hannah.

-Our local affiliate of Habitat for Humanity has completed five new homes and one rehabbed existing home for six partnering families during the last six years.
-These homes are in Princeton, Spring Valley, Granville, Ottawa, Ottawa again and Streator.
+Our local affiliate of Habitat for Humanity has completed five new homes and two rehabbed existing home for six partnering families during the last six years.
+These homes are in Princeton, Spring Valley, Granville, Ottawa, Ottawa again and Streator twice.
 The first of these Ottawa houses was occupied by the Theissen family shortly after Labor Day of 2010.
 Two previous Habitat homes had been built in Ottawa for Ottawa families before 2010.